bkazi/react-layout-transition/README.md

 ### Usage
-An abstract class that must be extended by your component Must also implement the `getInterpolator` function that returns an Interpolator.
+An abstract class that must be extended by your component Must also implement the `getInterpolator` function that returns an Interpolator. (see section below)

 ```jsx
 class MyComponent extends LayoutTransitionGroup {